 Even More Essays that Worked

-This summer, the Admission Office helped the Alumni Review staff identify just a few of the exceptional essays written by newly enrolled Hamilton students (with their permission, of course).
+The Admission Office recently helped the Alumni Review magazine staff identify just a few of the exceptional essays written by newly enrolled Hamilton students (with their permission, of course).
 The assortment that follows offers a glimpse into the diverse backgrounds and experiences, as well as the writing talents, of our newest Hamiltonians.
 Enjoy!

 A family sits down for dinner.
 A young man plays piano.
 A mother patiently braids her daughter’s hair.
 Warm yellow windows stare back at me.
 Each one offers entry into simple routine nights, but they all jerk away as my train pushes forward and the conductor demands my ticket.